Reneechang17/Leetcode-Solution/README.md

 ## This is my Leetcode Solution Repo

 - Anyways I hope I can do more instead of just saying because the next job hunting just right corner.
-- Even though I don't like Leetcode tbh:>
+- Even though I don't like Leetcode tbh, anyone agree?:<